sharkymark/v2-templates/pod-with-jupyter-path/README.md

 ---
-name: Develop with Jupyter in a container in a Kubernetes pod
+name: Develop with Jupyter on a path in a container in a Kubernetes pod
-description: The goal is to enable code-server (VS Code) and Jupyter Lab or Jupyter Notebook
+description: The goal is to enable code-server (VS Code) and Jupyter Lab or Jupyter Notebook on a path
 tags: [cloud, kubernetes]
 ---

-# Jupyter Lab & Notebook and code-server (VS Code) template for a workspace in a Kubernetes pod
+# Jupyter Lab on a path & Notebook and code-server (VS Code) template for a workspace in a Kubernetes pod

 ### Apps included
 1. A web-based terminal